 Insurers Not Obliged to Advise Insured of Appeal Deadlines

-An important recent decision from the Ontario Court of Appeal highlights a vital fact for insured persons: An insurer that has denied or discontinued benefits is under no legal obligation to advise the insured of the firm statutory deadline for appealing that decision by way of the courts.
+An important recent decision from the Ontario Court of Appeal highlights a vital fact for insured persons, namely that an insurer that has denied or discontinued benefits is under no legal obligation to advise the insured of the firm statutory deadline for appealing that decision.

 The Court of Appeal disagreed.
-While conceding that the parties to an insurance policy owe each other a duty of “utmost good faith,” the insured’s expectations went beyond that.
-The insured was effectively asking the court to require all insurers to disclose law-related information that was outside the policy, namely that there was an applicable limitation period that governed.
+While conceding that the parties to an insurance policy owe each other a duty of “utmost good faith,” the insured’s expectations went beyond that and that the insured was effectively asking the court to require all insurers to disclose law-related information that was outside the policy.

-The Court also noted that – unlike in Alberta and B.C. – in Ontario there is currently no legislation requiring insurers to give insured persons written notice of the limitation period when it denies a claim; to innovate such an obligation, or to purport to read it into the existing legislation would, in the words of the court, “defeat the purpose of the statute and bring ambiguity, rather than clarity, to the process.”
+The Court also noted that, unlike in Alberta and B.C., in Ontario there is currently no legislation requiring insurers to give insured persons written notice of the limitation period when it denies a claim.
+For the court, to impose such an obligation or to read it into the existing legislation would “defeat the purpose of the statute and bring ambiguity, rather than clarity, to the process.”